by Yoga Digest | March 13, 2017 3:01 pm

 Here at Yoga Digest, our ultimate aim is to promote a vibrant community of passionate change-makers.
 Optimal health is the name of the game and we always aspire to educate and connect with our audience.

 The community aspect is also important and should not be overlooked.
 Of course, there are different approaches to different addiction treatments.
-An inpatient treatment program for drug addiction can be offered for those with a drug problem or those who are suffering from alcoholism can go down the AA route.
+An can be offered for those with a drug problem or those who are suffering from alcoholism can go down the AA route.
 It all depends on the individual and their respective circumstances but a rehab center won’t suit everyone.
 Many AA users enjoy the community aspect but this is offered with yoga as well.
 Through teachings and classes, a real community spirit and bond can be forged when you join a yoga class.

 The next factor that stands out to us is yoga’s ability to combat anxiety and stress.
 Anxiety and stress are often key triggers for various addictions but yoga can help as it works with the nervous and glandular system to literally reinforce these parts of the body.
 Over time this can help users overcome periods of stress and even panic attacks.
 Managing stress directly and immediately is effective and yoga teaches you how to do this.
 This leads us to our next point.

 A rehab center may help users cope but what happens when they leave rehab?
 Yoga is the ultimate healthy coping tool and using yoga to destress after a long day can help users avoid alcohol or drugs.
 Many people use these substances as a coping mechanism for life’s pressures so why not adopt a healthier alternative?
 Pulling out the yoga mat after a stressful day can be an effective remedy and really offer stimulation to fight stress in the medium to long term.